-Every person contributes to cultural diversity of a society.
+Every person contributes to the cultural diversity of society.
 Unique folklore and traditions, specific knowledge and language, crafts and materials of different cultures are valuable assets to all humankind.
-Diverse heritage enriches the quality our lives and contributes to tolerance and respect for differences.
+Diverse heritage enriches the quality of our lives and contributes to tolerance and respect for differences.

 The architects of many B&H towns are Czechs, Austrians and Turks (Ottomans), our language is enriched by words of German and Turkish origin, while Austrians contributed to the industrial development.
 There are many stories to be explored and told!